-

 For the listed shares of a public company, transfer of shares is effectively completed upon the crossing mechanism in the stock exchange via the appointed securities companies.
 The transferred shares would then be recorded in the Indonesia Central Securities Depository (Kustodian Sentral Efek Indonesia / KSEI).

-Foreign taxpayers who sold their shares in Indonesia are subject to Article 238 Minister of Finance Regulation No. 81 of 2024 on Taxation Provisions for the Implementation of the Core Tax Administration System (“MoF No. 81/2024”) which states that the income from a sale of company shares obtained by foreign taxpayers (other than permanent establishment) will be subject to a final tax of 5% of the selling price (“Income Tax”).
+Foreign taxpayers that sold their shares in Indonesia are subject to Article 238 Minister of Finance Regulation No. 81 of 2024 on Taxation Provisions for the Implementation of the Core Tax Administration System, as lastly amended by Minister of Finance Regulation No. 1 of 2026 on Fourth Amendment to Regulation of the Minister of Finance Number 81 of 2024 on Taxation Provisions for the Implementation of the Core Tax Administration System (“MoF No. 81/2024”) which states that the income from a sale of company shares obtained by foreign taxpayers (other than permanent establishment) will be subject to a tax of 5% of the selling price (“Income Tax”).
 The company may only record the deed of transfer of rights to shares if the foreign taxpayer has proven that the Income Tax has been paid in full by a submission of a copy of the proof of withholding or collection of Income Tax.

 Further, the Minister of Finance also governs regarding the sale or transfer of shares in a special purpose company or conduit company (“SPV”) as reflected under Minister of Finance Regulation No. 258/PMK.03/2008 of 2008 on Withholding of Article 26 Income Tax on Income from the Sale or Transfer of Shares as Referred to in Article 18 paragraph 3C of Income Tax Law Received or Obtained by Foreign Taxpayers (“MoF No. 258/2008”).
 MoF No. 258/2008 governs that a party may choose to establish an SPV for the purpose of selling or transferring company shares established or domiciled in a tax haven country which has a special relationship with an entity established or domiciled in Indonesia or a permanent establishment in Indonesia.
 The sale or transfer of shares in an SPV shall be subject to an income tax of 20% of the estimated net income and the estimated net income shall be 25% of the selling price.
 Thus, the income tax shall be 5% of the selling price.